nordan-conference/nordan-conference.github.io/kaus/index.md

-Kaus, Complex Analysis without Seniors, is an event held before Nordan, intended for graduate students.
+KAUS, Complex Analysis without Seniors, is an event held before Nordan intended for graduate students.
+All graduate students in complex analysis or geometry are invited to present their work for their peers.

-It will take place May 22-23 in Reykjavík.
+The event will take place May 22-23 in Reykjavík, starting 4pm on May 22.
+The talks will be held in Ingjaldsstofa, HT101, Háskólatorg, University of Iceland.
+Schedule will be posted after registration is completed.

 Organizers:
  - [Tryggvi Kalman Jónsson](mailto:tkj3@hi.is), University of Iceland